Bilbao-Spain February 21-24, 2017

 A Lot of Hard Work

 It isn’t generally recognized how much work is involved in driving the ETSI NFV specification efforts and we are very grateful for the time that participants are committing on behalf of the wider industry.
-During preparation for a recent conference, I did a “back of the envelope” calculation on how many man-hours had been spent in the seventeen face-to-face plenary meetings to date.
-Taking a fairly conservative view, I calculated over 80,000 man hours, or looking at it another way over $10M worth of effort at the median industry consultancy rate of $125 /hour.
+During preparation for a recent conference, I did a “back of the envelope” calculation on how many individual-contributor hours had been spent in the seventeen face-to-face plenary meetings to date.
+Taking a fairly conservative view, I calculated over 80,000 individual-contributor hours, or looking at it another way over $10M worth of effort at the median industry consultancy rate of $125 /hour.
 And this doesn’t take into account travel time/cost, preparatory work and on-line meetings!

 Of course quantity doesn’t always equate to quality, but given the world-class expertise I know is being applied, I am confident our work is of extremely high value and it doesn’t make any sense for any other body to duplicate it because of some misplaced sense of “not invented here”.